AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 >title="Workflow properties"
 >abstract="This section provides generic workflow properties that are also accessible when creating the workflow.
 You can choose the template to use to create the workflow and specify a label.
 Expand the Additional options section to configure specific settings such as the workflow storing folder or timezone."

-The **[!UICONTROL Properties]** section provides generic settings that are also accessible when creating the workflow.
+The **[!UICONTROL Properties]** section provides generic settings which can be configured when creating a workflow.
+To access the properties of an existing workflow, click the **[!UICONTROL Settings]** button available in the actions bar above the workflow canvas.

 ![](assets/workflow-settings.png){zoomable="yes"}{width="70%" align="left"}